lfac-pt/FixedSizeCache/README.md

 FixedSizeCache
 ==============

-An in memory, immutable, isolated, size limited cache for JavaScript plain objects
+An in memory, immutable, isolated, size limited cache for JavaScript plain objects.

+## Licence
+MIT